nyangweso-rodgers/data-analytics/03-with-python/02-machine-learning/03-natural-language-processing/01-sentimental-analysis/Readme.md

 # 1. Using Text Blob

-- Text Blob is a Python library for Natural Language Processing.
-Using Text Blob for sentiment analysis is quite simple.
+- **Text Blob** is a Python library for NLP.
+Using **Text Blob** for sentiment analysis is quite simple.
 It takes text as an input and can return polarity and subjectivity as outputs.
+- **TextBlob** is praised for its ease of use and adaptability while managing natural language processing (NLP) workloads.
   - **Polarity** determines the sentiment of the text.
 Its values lie in [-1,1] where -1 denotes a highly negative sentiment and 1 denotes a highly positive sentiment.
   - **Subjectivity** determines whether a text input is factual information or a personal opinion.
 Its value lies between [0,1] where a value closer to 0 denotes a piece of factual information and a value closer to 1 denotes a personal opinion.